 Termed equity crowdfunding, and supported via Obama-era legislation, companies have raced to create markets based on successful first-wave crowdfunding companies.

-Investors are presented with a detailed prospectus of commercial real estate properties and can invest at the click of a button (and after a thorough review of the required investment forms).
+Investors are presented with a detailed prospectus of real estate properties and can invest at the click of a button (and after a thorough review of the required investment forms).

 While not still without restriction — some real estate crowdfunding companies require a whopping $100,000 minimum investment — the average-Joe investor now has access to real estate deals, funds and real estate investment trusts (REITs) online.